The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 Because the company stated a legitimate business reason for its decision, the burden shifted back to Tanner to show pretext.
 Among other things, he argued that he was not given the exact warnings outlined in the attendance policy.

-The court rejected Tanner’s argument, noting that he had been made aware of the policy and that he had received repeated warnings that he would “accrue points” if he was absent after exhausting his PTO.
+The lower court rejected Tanner’s argument, noting that he had been made aware of the policy and that he had received repeated warnings that he would “accrue points” if he was absent after exhausting his PTO.
 The court also pointed out that Tanner could track his absences through Workday.
 Finally, the policy indicated that the warnings were discretionary.

 In the court’s view, the company’s “failure to give the warnings is not evidence of pretext.”
 Thus, it granted the company’s motion for judgment on the retaliation claim.

-The company said it would’ve fired Tanner for accruing absences in violation of the attendance policy, regardless of whether he requested or used FMLA leave.
+Moreover, the company said it would’ve fired Tanner for accruing absences in violation of the attendance policy, regardless of whether he requested or used FMLA leave.